grafana/agent/docs/sources/flow/concepts/components.md

 _Components_ are the building blocks of {{< param "PRODUCT_NAME" >}}.
 Each component handles a single task, such as retrieving secrets or collecting Prometheus metrics.

-Components are composed of two parts:
+Components are composed of the following:

 * Arguments: Settings that configure a component.
 * Exports: Named values that a component exposes to other components.